Comments, Compliments, and Complaints - let us know how we're doing.

 Whether you’re one of our member organisations, or you’ve been to one of our residential centres, taken part in one of our programmes or attended some of our training, we’d love to hear from you.
 We’re committed to continual improvement in everything we do, so we hope you will feel free to make your views known to us.

 Note: We take safeguarding extremely seriously.
 If you have any concerns about the behaviour of one of our staff, volunteers, members or customers in any situation it is vital that you tell us about it immediately so that appropriate action can be taken.
-Should the complaint in any way relate to a safeguarding concern it should be reported immediately to the Head of Safety and Safeguarding on 020 7549 8846 or email@example.com
+Should the complaint in any way relate to a safeguarding concern it should be reported immediately to our Designated Safeguarding Lead at firstname.lastname@example.org.

 There are few ways you can do this: either speak to one of the staff members, email or write to us.